rockstor/rockstor-doc/interface/system/services.rst

 configuration changes.

-Once you are done configuring it, the Samba service can now be turned ON by toggling the ON/OFF slider located to its right.
+Once you are done configuring it, the Samba service can now be turned ON by toggling the ON/OFF switch located to its right.

 You can now proceed to :ref:`create_samba_export` and :ref:`access shares from clients<accessshares_samba>`.